 The cost / revenue balance of the cost feasible plan, as required by U.S. Code of Federal Regulation (23 CFR 450.324), is demonstrated in TABLE 7.13.
 The Balance columns in the table include cost subtracted from revenue for each timeband and for the plan period as a whole.
-In cases where the balance is negative, it is by no more than 10 percent, per FDOT guidance in the Revenue Forecasting Guidebook (2018).
+In cases where the balance is negative.

 (Totals may not sum due to rounding)